 - Rinse and soak Chinese mushrooms in water until tender.
 Cut into small pieces.
 Soak dried shrimps and chopped coarsely, use a food processor if you like.
 Set aside.

-- Mix chicken stock powder, five spice powder, sugar, salt and white pepper in a cup of water.
+- Mix chicken powder, five spice powder, sugar, salt and white pepper in a cup of water.
 Add a dash of sesame oil.
 Combine with rice flour very well.

 - Pour the batter into a greased tray, 8-inch round.
 Use a spatula to even the surface.
 Steam over high heat with cover, about 60 minutes.
 Check the water level and replenish, if necessary, with boiling water.
 Insert a chopstick into the middle part.
 If it comes out clean, the taro cake is cooked through.
 Sprinkle with chopped spring onion.
 Serve hot.
 Or let cool and refrigerate with cover for 4 hours.
 Cut into pieces, fry both sides until golden brown over medium heat.